subsquid/docs/docs/overview/index.md

 ---
+sidebar_position: 1
 slug: /
 description: Introducing Subsquid, an on-chain data indexing framework and a platform for serverless Web3 APIs.
 ---

 # Overview